jihyeona/text-service/README.md

 The start and stop parameters specify the range of messages to be fetched.
 `curl -X GET http://localhost:3000/messages/{userId}?lastFetchedTimestamp={lastFetchedTimestamp}?start={startIndex}&stop={stopIndex}`
 The lastFetchedTimestamp parameter is used to fetch new messages that were sent after the last fetched message.
 Replace `{lastFetchedTimestamp}` with the timestamp of the last message that has been fetched.

+5. delete message
+`curl -X DELETE -H "Content-Type: application/json" -d '{"messageIds":["messageId1","messageId2"]}' http://localhost:3000/messages`
+Replace `messageId1` and `messageId2` with the IDs of the messages you want to delete.
+You can add as many message IDs as you want, separated by commas.